watson-developer-cloud/node-red-labs/basic_examples/alchemy_api_feature_extraction/README.md

 **AlchemyAPI uses natural language processing, artificial intelligence, deep learning and massive-scale web crawling to power it's text analysis capabilities.
 Try entering your own text in this text box to see what knowledge AlchemyAPI can extract from your unstructured data.**

-Double-click the Function node and past the text "msg.payload=" (including the double quote) in front of the text :
+Double-click the Function node and type the text msg.payload=" (including the double quote) then paste (ctrl-v) the text

 ![ScreenShot](images/fe_function_text_front.png)

-Now end the line with another double quote and semi-colon :
+Now end the line with another double quote and semi-colon ;

 ![ScreenShot](images/fe_function_text_end_semicolon.png)